yeojz/otplib/CONTRIBUTING.md

 To only run linting:

-`yarn lint`
+`yarn run lint`

-To only run tests:
+To run tests and coverage:

 `yarn test`

-To get coverage report:

-`yarn test && yarn coverage`

 To continuously watch and run tests, run the following: